 We are happy to help you determine the content of the Agile presentations.
-You can here download our Agile Visual Roadmap with some slides to get you started.
-In terms of structure it is best to start as basic as possible, of course depending on the Agile knowledge level of the organization, and gradually build up with exercises and the practical implementation of the Agile Way of Working towards the final Agile Way of Working choice.
+You can here download our Agile Visual Roadmap with a number of slides to get you started.
+In terms of structure, it is best to start as basic as possible, depending of course on the Agile knowledge level of the organization, and gradually build up to the final choice of the Agile Way of Working with exercises and practical implementation.

 Waterfall vs Agile

-Since most organizations run projects according to the waterfall method, it is important to clearly explain the difference with the Agile method and its advantages.
-For this topic, use slides 2 to 6 (difference waterfall & agile)
+Since most organizations conduct projects using the waterfall method, it is important to clearly explain the difference with the Agile method and its advantages.
+For this topic, use slides 2 through 6 (difference waterfall & agile).

 Agile & Scrum values

-Next, it is best to read the Agile manifesto and the history and thought behind it.
-Tip: Use your own company's mission statement to use this to show the principles of the manifesto.
-Slides 9 through 12 (agile values and principles) were created for this purpose.
+Next, it is best to read the Agile Manifesto and the underlying history and thought behind it.
+Tip: Use your own company's mission statement to illustrate the principles of the manifesto.
+Slides 9 through 12 (agile values and principles) are for this purpose.

 Roles & rituals

 Describe the roles of a Scrum Team (Product owner, Scrum Master and developers) and explain the responsibilities involved.
 The rituals (Planning, Daily stand-up, Refinement, Review (Demo) and Retrospective) then give a practical interpretation of the Agile manifesto.
-For example, use slides 13 through 18 (scrum roles) for this!
+For example, use slides 13 through 18 (scrum roles) for this purpose!

 Practical exercise / Agile & Scrum Quiz

-Also reserve space for slides with interactive exercises such as an Agile & Scrum Quiz, Stakeholder mapping or Product Vision final.
+Also reserve space for slides with interactive exercises such as an Agile & Scrum Quiz or Stakeholder mapping.

 Briefly name the next steps you need to take to successfully implement Agile in your organization.
 Our infographic on the 9 steps you need to take to successfully implement Agile can help you do this.